bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 source ~/.vimrc
 ```

-Inside the *vimrc* file one uses the following `if` conditional for Neovim
+Inside a *vimrc* file use the following `if` conditional for Neovim specific
-specific code:
+code:

 ```viml
 if has("nvim")